isomerpages/moe-horizonpri/_explore-our-horizon/Useful Information.md

 </tbody>
 </table>

-For the safety and security of students and staff, visitors to the school are required to enter the school at **Gate A** and sign in at the security post with a photo ID as proof of identity.
+For the safety and security of students and staff, visitors to the school are required to enter the school at&nbsp;**Gate A**&nbsp;and sign in at the security post with a photo ID as proof of identity.
 Visitors will be issued with a pass which they will have to wear at all times while in the school.
 Visitors’ movements are restricted to the General Office and the ground level non-teaching areas, e.g. the book shop and dental clinic.

 #### **School Location**